marcossiuves/ShapesCalculator/README.md

-# ShapesCalculator
+# ShapesCalculator</br>

-Main class atributes:
+Main class atributes: </br>
-side, radius, height, base
+side, radius, height, base</br>

-Every atribute is informed by the user.
+Every atribute is informed by the user. </br>

-The options of the menu are:
+The options of the menu are:</br>

-1 - Square area
+1 - Square area</br>
 This method will return a double value which consists in the side squared</br>
-2 - Rectangle area
+2 - Rectangle area</br>
-This method will return a double value which consists in the base times the height 3 - Right Triangle area
+This method will return a double value which consists in the base times the height</br>
+3 - Right Triangle area </br>
-This method will return a double value which consists in the base times the height divided by 2 4 - Circle area
+This method will return a double value which consists in the base times the height divided by 2 4 - Circle area</br>
-This method will return a double value which consists in the pi multiplied by the radius squared
+This method will return a double value which consists in the pi multiplied by the radius squared</br>

-Atributos da classe main:
+Atributos da classe main: </br>
-//(lado, raio, altura, base)
+<font color = "grey">//(lado, raio, altura, base)</br></font>
-side, radius, height, base
+side, radius, height, base</br>

-Todos os valores dos atributos são informados pelo usuário.
+Todos os valores dos atributos são informados pelo usuário. </br>

-As opções do menu são:
+As opções do menu são: </br>

-1 - Área do quadrado.
+1 - Área do quadrado.</br>
-Metodo que retorna um valor do tipo double que consiste no valor do lado(side) ao quadrado 2 - Área do retângulo.
+Metodo que retorna um valor do tipo double que consiste no valor do lado(side) ao quadrado</br>
+2 - Área do retângulo.</br>
-Metodo que retorna um valor do tipo double que consiste no valor da base vezes a altura(height) 3 - Área do triângulo retângulo
+Metodo que retorna um valor do tipo double que consiste no valor da base vezes a altura(height)</br>
+3 - Área do triângulo retângulo</br>
-Metodo que retorna um valor do tipo double que consiste no valor da base vezes a altura(height) dividido por 2 4-  Área do círculo
+Metodo que retorna um valor do tipo double que consiste no valor da base vezes a altura(height) dividido por 2</br>
+4-  Área do círculo</br>
-Metodo que retorna um valor do tipo double que consiste no valor de pi vezes o raio ao quadrado
+Metodo que retorna um valor do tipo double que consiste no valor de pi vezes o raio ao quadrado</br>